WinCraps

 Question #5

-Will older versions of WinCraps run on Windows XP, Vista, 7, 8, or 10?
+Will older versions of WinCraps run on Windows XP, Vista, 7, 8, 10, or 11?

 Answer

 Yes.
-However, classic versions 4.7d and earlier will not run on Windows 10.
+However, classic versions 4.7d and earlier will not run on Windows 10 or 11.
 Versions 5.0p and earlier will likely need a file called WINHLP32.EXE if you want to be able to run WinCraps' help file.
 Microsoft decided not to support their older help file format and doesn't includes WINHLP32.EXE with newer operating systems.
 Although Microsoft doesn't allow developers to redistribute WINHLP32.EXE they do allow users to download it free of charge here: go.microsoft.com/fwlink/?LinkID=82148

 Additionally, if you're running version 4.7d or earlier and if you should experience any problems, you may need to do this: Open your Windows Explorer to the WinCraps folder.
 Right click on the main game file (for instance, the main game file for version 4.7d is WC47D.EXE), choose Properties, and then click the Compatibility tab.
 Check "Run this program in compatibility mode for", and select the Windows 95 version.